linode/docs/docs/development/python/task-queue-celery-rabbitmq.md

         celery -A downloaderApp worker --loglevel=debug

-2. Open another ssh session to run the client (don't forget to activate your virtual environment if needed), go to your module folder and start a python shell:
+2. Open another SSH session to run the client ([activate your virtual environment if needed](#install-rabbitmq)), go to your module folder and start a `python` shell:

         cd ~/downloaderApp
         python

-3. In the python shell, call the `delay()` method to submit a job to RabbitMQ, and then use the `ready()` function to determine if the task is finished:
+3. In the Python shell, call the `delay()` method to submit a job to RabbitMQ, and then use the `ready()` function to determine if the task is finished:

         from downloaderApp import download,list
         r = download.delay('https://www.python.org/static/community_logos/python-logo-master-v3-TM.png', 'python-logo.png')
         r.ready()

-4. Exit the python shell, and check that the python logo has been downloaded:
+4. Exit the Python shell, and check that the Python logo has been downloaded:

         ls ~/downloadedFiles

-5. Start the python shell again and run the `list` task.
+5. Start the Python shell again and run the `list` task.
 Get the result with the `get()` function:

         from downloaderApp import download,list
         r = list.delay()
         r.ready()
         r.get(timeout=1)

     If you omit the `timeout` parameter, the client will wait for the task to complete in a synchronous manner.
 This is bad practice and should be avoided.

-## Start the workers as daemons
+## Start the Workers as Daemons

 In a production environment with more than one worker, the workers should be daemonized so that they are started automatically at server startup.

 1. Using `sudo`, create a new service definition file in `/etc/systemd/system/celeryd.service`.
-Change the `User` and `Group` properties according to your actual user and group name:
+Change the `User` and `Group` properties according to your actual user and group names:

     {{< file "/etc/systemd/system/celeryd.service" py >}}
 [Unit]